dev-dude/Search-Engine-Privacy-Chrome-Extension/README.md

 Stop Google Tracking is a Chrome Extension

   - Install the .crx file to chrome to enable.
+Drag .crx file into chrome to install.
+Enable developer mode on extensions if that doesn't work.
   - Will parse Google.com to remove all known outbound tracking on search results.
   - This is meant to be used in combination with Ghostery and Ad Block plus
   - Obviously not available on Chrome store